woctezuma/steam-labs-recommender/README.md

 ![Output filtered by tag](https://raw.githubusercontent.com/wiki/woctezuma/steam-labs-recommender/img/tag_output.png)

 Caveat: if nothing appears, then do not forget to move the sliders.
-You might have a recommendation in one of the other pre-computed rankings.
-Due to ranking interpolation, you may have to fiddle with the sliders for a new game to pop in.
+Indeed, you might have a recommendation in one of the other pre-computed rankings, and due to ranking interpolation, you would have to fiddle with the sliders for a new game to pop in.

 ## References